Al-HasanSharafEd-Deen/Al-HasanSharafEd-Deen/README.md

 ## My Education:

-1. Faculty of Engineering, Systems and Computer Engineering department, Al-Azhar University.
+1. Faculty of Engineering, Systems and Computer Engineering Department, Al-Azhar University(Class 2024).

 ## And this is my Experience:
 1. Embedded Systems and Automotive trainee, SIMENS EDA, Aug 2022 – Present.